CirrusCollective/home/5/Readme.md

 Please do reach out to me if you're struggling with Git and let's work through it together!_

 1. Star this repo
-2. Clone this repo
+2. Click fork
-3. Create new files for your projects
+3. Select your account.
+4. Click Clone
+5. Copy the url that appears.
+6. Use that url in the terminal when adding your remote
-4. Do the 1+1
+7. Do the 1+1
-5. Push your work to your own repo
+8. Push your work to your own repo

 ---
 ## Format